Tuesday, November 5, 2024

 Throughout it all, MSU defended its withholding of the records.

-Trustee Renee Knake Jefferson, the only board member to have read the documents before they were released, argued in 2020 that release was unnecessary because the documents didn’t contain any new information about the administration's handling of Nassar.
+Trustee Renee Knake Jefferson, who read the documents before they were released, said in 2020 that the documents didn’t contain any new information about the administration's handling of Nassar.
 A year prior, East Lansing District Court Judge Richard Ball ruled that MSU had appropriately applied attorney-client privilege to the documents.

 Without access to the documents, Nessel closed her investigation into Nassar in 2021.